 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.John 3:16

 The thing is, we did fall and we do sin.
 So even though we are made in the image of God, we are broken and distorted versions of that image now.
 Yet Jesus’s sacrifice on the cross reminds us that God’s love has not changed.
 In fact, it isn’t just changed but it is unconditional!
 By dying on the cross, Jesus shows us how God is willing to go to the furthest lengths possible to make us whole again.
 He loves us too much to throw us away and start again.
-He even loves us too much to keeps us even though we don’t work properly.
+He even loves us too much to keep us even though we don’t work properly.

 Think of your favourite shoes, the ones you can’t live without.
 Then the heels break or something happens that makes them unwearable.
 You will do anything to repair them and wear them again… or at least I did when one of my Doc Martens broke.
 Well, God’s love for us is infinite times more than that.
-It would have to be for Him to willing go through making Himself human only to die in the most painful way known to man.
+It would have to be for Him to willingly go through making Himself human only to die in the most painful way known to man.

 How do We Love God?